Electric cars guarantee green mobility: myth or not?

 In this new chapter of Sustainability Mythbusters, I will try to give some answers to the questions around green mobility and electric vehicles for passenger use, and thus help clarify if EVs are a more environmentally friendly option.
 To do this, I will present some facts and practices from life cycle assessment (LCA) that will help us to compare the different types of vehicles.
 LCA is a powerful tool that explicitly quantifies the use of resources and emissions along the entire life cycle of a product or process: it provides a more objective way to compare and take decisions.

 If you want to use LCA to select the most environmentally friendly mobility option among the cars we discussed, it is important to take the big picture into account.
-A complete LCA study for passenger vehicles should cover the raw materials extraction, the manufacturing process, the operation phase (including driving cycles, fuel consumption and mileage, parts replacement, etc.), and the end-of-life stage.
+A complete LCA study for passenger vehicles should cover the extraction of the raw materials, the manufacturing process, the operation phase (including driving cycles, fuel consumption and mileage, parts replacement, etc.), and the end-of-life stage.

 When it comes to the raw materials extraction and manufacturing process, the basic components for the three types of cars are pretty similar.
 The main difference is in the battery: for EVs, a lithium-ion battery is the most common type, while for HVs nickel-metal hydride or lithium-ion batteries are both common.